DrDiman/CSS-Bayan-task/README.md

 ## Functional requirements:
 1. Center the accordion component on the screen, with equal indents on the left and right;
-2. Implement responsive design with three breakpoints.
+2. Implement responsive design.
 Accordion is displayed correctly at `mobile 320x568, tablet 820x1180, desktop 1920×1080`.
 3. Font size should be changed at each device (mobile, tablet, desktop).
 4. Design is at your discretion, but the layout of an accordion should include a meme image, text, and an icon.
 The placement of these elements should match the provided above example image.
 5. There should be icon for state of the expanded\collapsed item (you can choose your own icons e.g. from FontAwesome).